 2. Off the Job training:

 Off the job training is a type in which the employees training is conducted at a different location away from the actual work site.
-Here employees are trained mainly using theoritical approach unlike on the job training.
+Here employees are trained mainly using a theoretical approach unlike on the job training.

-Every organization uses different types of training methods for their employees.
+Every organization uses different types of training methods for its employees.
 Some of the top on the job training methods are

 Types of Training Methods: